Interaction as Explanation: A User Interaction-based Method for Explaining Image Classification Models: Introduction

-The xAI methods play a crucial role by enabling users to comprehend how models process inputs \cite{patricio2023explainable, dwivedi2023explainable, liao2021human, recio2021case}.
+The xAI methods play a crucial role by enabling users to comprehend how models process inputs \cite{patricio2023explainable,dwivedi2023explainable,liao2021human,recio2021case}.
 Furthermore, depending on the nature of the model and the specifics of the explanation needed, model designers could implement the appropriate xAI technique.
 However, previous investigations into xAI methods have primarily focused on explanations for AI experts \cite{kim2023help}.
 While end-users also require explainability and interpretability on models, current xAI methods may not fully address their requirements \cite{narwaria2022does}.
 The end-users want to participate in the design of xAI methods \cite{kim2023help}; however, these methods are currently developed without incorporating end-user feedback.
+Users frequently have xAI-related questions, such as "Why did the system produce this result?", "Which features are significant?", and "Under what circumstances do the results change?" \cite{liao2020questioning}.
+However, existing methods often struggle to provide intuitive answers to these questions.
+To address this challenge, previous research has proposed xAI interfaces that facilitate iterative user interaction \cite{shneiderman2020bridging,weld2019challenge}.
+These interfaces have been shown to enhance user satisfaction and comprehension of the system, while also facilitating active exploration \cite{shneiderman2020bridging,du2019eventaction}.

+We propose an interaction-based xAI method that enables users to understand models by observing changes in image classification results through painting-based interactions.
+This approach allows users to easily express their xAI questions by directly masking areas of interest.
+Furthermore, our approach enables users to immediately verify differences in classification results, thereby intuitively inferring answers to their questions.
+For instance, in the context of medical image-based diagnostic classification tasks, traditional methods typically represent the importance of individual image pixels through visualizations such as heat maps.
+However, these representations may not be readily comprehensible to patients or medical experts.
+In contrast, our interaction-based method allows experts or patients to mask suspected tumor regions and directly observe the resultant changes in diagnostic classification.